Zooz/predator/README.md

 &nbsp; [**API Tests Examples**](https://documenter.getpostman.com/view/220627/S1TYTvP2?version=latest)

 ## Features

+***Released in 1.3.0***

+- **Benchmarks**: Set benchmarks to compare test runs to ensure performance degradation is discovered early in development.
+Allows to measure every build and release against specified baseline results guaranteeing safer releases to production.

+- **Alerting**: Create alerts based on measured benchmark results and stay notified early about possible bottlenecks or performance degradation.

+***Released in 1.2.0 or earlier***

 - **Distributed load**: Predator supports an unlimited number of load generators that produce multiple load runners concurrently.

 - **Real time reports**: Predator aggregates all concurrent runs into a single beautiful report in real time (latency, rps, status codes and more).

 - **Built for the cloud**: Predator is built to take advantage of Kubernetes and DC/OS.
 It's integrated with those platforms and can manage the load generators lifecycles by itself.

 - **One click installation**: Predator can be installed with just one click in Kubernetes and DC/OS, or on any other machine running Docker.

 - **Supports 5 Different databases**: Predator provides out-of-the box functionality for persisting data in Cassandra, Postgres, MySQL, MSSQL and SQLITE.